SACHSTech/careers-in-computer-science-JacksonCheung21/README.md

 ### Entrance Requirements

 **Individual selection** from the low to mid-90s
   * Advanced Functions 4U
   * Calculus and Vectors 4U
   * Any Grade 12 English 4U
   * One other 4U course
   * High school diploma or equivalent with a minimum of six Grade 12 U or M courses, including all required courses
   * Grade 12 U or M courses must be completed through a school that is inspected and approved by the Ontario Ministry of Education.

+### First-Year Courses

+**September to December**
+  * CS 135 - Designing Functional Programs
+  * MATH 135 - Algebra
+  * MATH 137 - Calculus 1
+  * One communication skills course
+  * One elective

+**January to April**
+  * CS 136 - Algorithm Design and Data Abstraction
+  * MATH 136 - Linear Algebra 1
+  * MATH 138 - Calculus 2
+  * Two electives

+**Sample Upper-Year Courses**
+  * CS 341 - Algorithms
+  * CS 480 - Introduction to Machine Learning
+  * CS 492 - The Social Implications of Computing
+  * CS 486 - Introduction to Artificial Intelligence